Vietnam v United Arab Emirates (2007 AFC Asian Cup): First half

 Vietnam and the UAE opened the Group B matches under the supervision of Lebanese referee Talaat Najm.
 The UAE started strongly, pressuring the Vietnamese defense in the opening minutes.
 Vietnam was cheered on by a majority of home fans, but the UAE dominated the opening minutes, demonstrating their skill and experience.
-Despite this, Vietnam had several chances, but poor-quality finishing lead to them scoring no goals.
+Despite this, Vietnam had several chances, but poor finishing led to them scoring no goals.
 The UAE controlled possession and managed to create several promising chances, but also didn't score.

-The Vietnamese players' discipline helped keep the score heading into half time at 0-0.
+The Vietnamese players' discipline helped keep the score at 0-0 heading into half time.
 Vietnam's goalkeeper, Dương Hồng Sơn, played a key role in keeping the score level in the first half.

 Second half

-The early stages of the second half were again dominated by the UAE team.
-Despite missing several opportunities, the UAE side kept focusing on the offensive, leaving them vulnerable to Vietnam counterattacks.
+The early stages of the second half were again dominated by the UAE.
+Despite missing several opportunities, the UAE side kept focusing on the offensive, leaving them vulnerable to Vietnamese counterattacks.

 When the ball was passed from the Emirati defence to Ismail Matar, Huỳnh Quang Thanh intercepted the ball.
 Thanh passed it to Nguyễn Minh Phương before making a run into the penalty area of the UAE.
 Majed Naser, slow to react to Phương's run, allowed a decisive strike by Thanh to give Vietnam a 1–0 lead in the 64th minute.
 This came as a complete surprise to the supporters in the stadium, as this was expected to be a routine victory for the UAE.

 Faisal Khalil had a chance to equalize for the UAE, but failed to finish.
 Following which, Vietnam took advantage of the opposing team committing men forward and launched a counter-attack.
 However, Phùng Văn Nhiên was too slow in his decision-making and the ball was quickly reclaimed by Rashid Abdulrahman, who then passed to Matar.
-Matar shot directly to the foot of Vietnam's goalkeeper and the ball was sent towards Minh Phương.
+Matar shot directly to the foot of Hồng Sơn and the ball was sent towards Minh Phương.
 He then made a long pass through to Lê Công Vinh, who shot the ball over Naser's head in the 73rd minute, giving Vietnam a 2-0 lead.

 The Emiratis attacked all-out during the final minutes to no avail.
-Vietnam ended the match victorious with a score of 2–0 and creating the biggest shock in the tournament's opening days.
+Vietnam ended the match victorious with a score of 2–0 and created the biggest shock in the opening days of the tournament.
 For the UAE, the loss had a disastrous consequence on their campaign and for Vietnam, their shock victory over one of Asia's best teams at the time helped establish them as a competent nation in football.